After helping South Korea secure Olympics, Toby Dawson eyes medal as coach

 Meanwhile, Dawson and his athletes are focused on reaching new heights as the nation of South Korea watches intently.

 Ed Stoner is the director of content for Swift Communications.
-He is covering the 2018 Winter Olympics in Pyeongchang, focusing on athletes from Swift's communities in Colorado, Utah, California and Nevada.
+He is covering the 2018 Winter Olympics in Pyeongchang, South Korea, focusing on athletes from Swift's communities in Colorado, Utah, California and Nevada.